tuxfight3r/puppet_adauth/README.markdown

-# Puppet module for AD authentication with SSSD and Kerberos
+#AD authentication with SSSD and Kerberos

 ####Table of Contents